 Tips for Direct Sowing Successfully

 You can't just plop some seeds in the ground and leave them to fend for themselves.
 You will still need to give your direct sown seeds some special attention.
 Follow these tips for success when direct seeding:

 - Make sure the area is weed free before you plant any seeds.
 Besides the competition for water and nutrients, it's easy to mistake sprouting weed seed for your flower or vegetable seeds and accidentally pull them out.

 - Most of the sowing information will be on the seed packet if there is one.
 The rule of thumb is to plant seeds 3 times as deep as their circumference, but some seeds require light to germinate.
 If that is the case, gently press them into damp soil, so that they are making good contact.

 - Water gently.
 Don't wash the seeds away or have them all flow into a pile.
 Better still, dampen the soil before you plant.
 Then water gently as needed, until you see germination.

 - Keep the soil moist until the seed germinates, then be sure to water whenever the surface soil looks dry.
 Seedlings don't have much of a root system and they can dry out within hours.
 Pay special attention to young seedlings if it is very windy or if the weather suddenly turns hot and sunny.
 Both of these weather conditions can dry the soil and desiccate the seedlings.

 - If you've had good germination, you'll need to thin the seedlings, to give them airspace and room to grow.
 You can pull the unwanted seedlings when they are a couple of inches high.
 If that seems to disturb the roots of the seedlings you want to keep, you can snip the extras with a small scissor or simply pinch off the leaves with your fingers.
-(If they are vegetable seedlings, you can snip them and save them to eat in salads.
+(Depending on the vegetable seedlings, you can snip them and save them to eat in salads.
 Do not eat seedlings in the nightshade family.)